oemof-heat/energy-system-planning-workshop/README.md

 The game generally works with a trainer and a group of approx. 15-35 participants.
 All necessary material can be downloaded here.
 Own adaptations are possible.
 It is strongly recommended to set up and test the oemof computation before the game.

 # Contact
-christoph.pels-leusden(at)beuth-hochschule.de
+christoph.pels-leusden(at)bht-berlin.de

 # License
-Copyright (C) 2019 Beuth Hochschule für Technik Berlin
+Copyright (C) 2021 Berliner Hochschule für Technik

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by